YasserIbrahem1997/privacy/privacy-polce.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send [["us" or "me"]] an email to [[yasserelabasy1997@gmail.com
+For any questions or concerns regarding the privacy policy, please send [["me"]] an email to [[talabatcomstore@gmail.com ]].
-]].